maebemae/TheButton/README.md

 # Using the configurator

 The button will open a com port on your machine.

-To configure, simply connect to it and follow the instructions.
+To configure, simply connect to it with 115200 baud rate, and follow the instructions.
+Do not forget to save the new settings by writing to flash, else they will be lost after a power cycle.

+(On mac typically /dev/tty.usbmodem00011, on linux /dev/tty.ACME0) If not sure, open the com port listing (i.e. ls /dev/tty, or check the list in windows, connect the button, and see what changed)

 If you have chrome, you can navigate to https://www.serialterminal.com/index.html Or else you can use screen, minicom, or any other com

+This could be as simple as `screen /dev/tty.usbmodem00011`.
+To disconnect, just unplug the button

 # Flashing the firmware
 ## Using USB DFU